-Technical Interviews are bullshit
+Technical interviews are nonsense

 If each screening process has a long technical challenge, imagine being involved in two or three.
-I get that companies need to vet people -if a technical challenge is their way to do it, so be it, but be reasonable.
+I get that companies need to vet people – if a technical challenge is their way to do it, so be it, but be reasonable.
 And please, don’t expect people to know things by heart, especially if the engineer asking the questions doesn’t know the answer either.
 That gives a really poor impression to candidates.